mteam88/address-smith/README.md

 # Address Smith

-A Rust library for managing Ethereum wallet operations and transactions with built-in retry mechanisms and parallel execution capabilities.
+A Rust executable for manufacturing active addresses on EVM networks, lightly optimized for resilience, speed, and efficiency.

 ## Features